dnosko/backlink-search/README.md

 `node server.js`

 # Disclaimer
-It's supposed to be run only locally, so the security of private keys, wasn't managed.
+It's supposed to be run only locally, therefor the security of private keys, wasn't managed.